The Five Factor Formula Has Been Repeated Over and Over Again

 Bridging the Generation Gap in Child Care

 Children MUST in the developmental years be raised in nurturing environments not the stranger based, factory environment of day-care.
 In older European, Oriental and Eastern cultures, when the mother gave birth and returned to the fields, grandmother raised the child.
 Our children need loving environments with which to grow.
 If children must be left in day care, then loving surrogates must be employed.
-With the senior population about to double in the next five to ten years, with the need for mothers to work both economically and psychically, with the rise of divorce at an all time high of 50% (higher in major cities), what hinders the merger of these factors?
+With the senior population about to double in the next five to ten years, with the need for mothers to work both economically and psychically, with the rise of divorce, what hinders the merger of these factors?
 We can create one-on-one situations for children by encouraging seniors and elderly to volunteer in day-care’s or stay with grandchildren.

-Of special interest is the loss of amino acid-tryptophan- necessary for brain serotonin development and other essential brain nutrients found only in breast milk and absent in formula milk which pose special risks for abnormal brain development in formula fed infants.
-Deficiency in brain serotonin have been well established in depressive, impulse dys-control and violent behaviors.
-The report that some 600,000 children and youth have been prescribed serotonin reuptake inhibitors (SRIs) to control depression is indicative of the magnitude of the problem.
-Prozac prescriptions alone have increased 46% from last year for those 13-18 years of age.
+Of special interest is the loss of amino acid-tryptophan- necessary for brain serotonin development and other essential brain nutrients found only in breast milk and absent in formula milk which poses special risks for abnormal brain development in formula fed infants.
+Deficiency in brain serotonin has been well established in depressive, impulse control and violent behaviors.
+The report that millions of children and youth have been prescribed serotonin reuptake inhibitors (SRIs) to control depression is indicative of the magnitude of the problem.
+Prozac prescriptions alone have increased 46% for those 13-18 years of age.
 It is highly unlikely that any of these children have been breast-fed for two years or beyond.
 Prevention is easy if only we had the courage and wisdom to act on the common sense and hard science before us.

-In January 1988 edition of Pediatrics, Dr. Horwood and Fergusson from the Christchurch School of Medicine, New Zealand noted:
+In Pediatrics, Dr. Horwood and Fergusson from the Christchurch School of Medicine, New Zealand noted:

 “Breast-feeding is associated with small but detectable increases in cognitive ability and educational achievement.
 These effects are 1) Pervasive being reflected in a range of measures including standardized tests, teacher ratings and academic outcomes in high school; and 2) relatively long-lived, extending throughout childhood into young adulthood.